 • 1 tablespoon Worcestershire sauce

-• 1-2 teaspoons sweet Hungarian paprika , to taste (and depending on how fresh/fragrant your paprika is)
+• 1 to 2 teaspoons sweet Hungarian paprika , to taste (see Note 1)

 • 3 tablespoons chopped flat-leaf parsley